Relative free splitting and free factor complexes I: Hyperbolicity: Introduction to Part I

-Fix now an arbitrary group $\Gamma$ and a free factor system~$\A$ of $\Gamma$.
-We do not require that $\Gamma$ be finitely generated, nor that $\A$ be a Grushko free factor system.
-We treat the elements of $\A$ as indivisible atoms: for purposes of defining and studying the relative complexes $\FF(\Gamma;\A)$ and $\FS(\Gamma;\A)$ we never peer at the internal structure of a subgroup representing a component of $\A$, we never ask whether those subgroups are freely indecomposable, etc. Of course for \emph{applications} the internal structure of $\A$ will be important, as it is in the results of \cite{GuirardelLevitt:outer} regarding virtual cohomological dimension.
+We do not actually \emph{apply} Grushko's Theorem in this work, unless it is to conclude (using the notation defined just below) that $\Out(\Gamma) = \Out(\Gamma;\A)$ when $\Gamma$ is finitely generated and $\A$ is the Grushko free factor system of~$\Gamma$.
+On the other hand, we will be heavily applying the Kurosh Subgroup Theorem throughout this work, via its various corollaries that are developed in Section~\ref{SectionBasicFFDefs}.

-The \emph{relative outer automorphism group} $\Out(\Gamma;\A)$ is defined to be the subgroup of $\Out(\Gamma)$ whose action on the set of free factor systems of $\Gamma$ fixes~$\A$.
-This is the group whose virtual cohomological dimension is studied by Guirardel and Levitt \cite[Theorem~5.2]{GuirardelLevitt:outer} as an application of their construction of the outer space of $\Gamma$ relative to~$\A$.
-In this paper the group $\Out(\Gamma;\A)$ is mostly lurking behind the scenes: we do not do much here with $\Out(\Gamma;\A)$, but in the expectation of future applications we record basic facts about how $\Out(\Gamma;\A)$ acts on relative complexes of free factor systems and of free splittings (see Sections~\ref{SectionRelOut} and~\ref{SectionFFCHyp}).
+\textbf{Relative free splitting and free factor complexes in general.} Fix now an arbitrary group $\Gamma$ and a free factor system~$\A$ of $\Gamma$, not required to be a Grushko free factor system.
+The \emph{relative outer automorphism group} $\Out(\Gamma;\A)$ is defined to be the subgroup of $\Out(\Gamma)$ which fixes the subset~$\A$ under the action of $\Out(\Gamma)$ on the set of free factor systems of~$\Gamma$.
+This is the group whose virtual cohomological dimension is studied by Guirardel and Levitt \cite[Theorem~5.2]{GuirardelLevitt:outer} as an application of their construction of the outer space of $\Gamma$ rel~$\A$.
+Here in Part~I the group $\Out(\Gamma;\A)$ is mostly lurking behind the scenes, but see Section~\ref{SectionRelOut} and Section~\ref{SectionFFCHyp} for a record of basic facts.
+In Parts II and III on the other hand \cite{HandelMosher:RelComplexHypII,HandelMosher:RelComplexHypIII}, the study of individual elements of $\Out(\Gamma;\A)$ rises to the~fore.

-The \emph{complex of free factor systems of $\Gamma$ relative to~$\A$}, denoted $\FF(\Gamma;\A)$, is defined to be the geometric realization of the partial ordering $\sqsubset$ restricted to the set of proper free factor systems $\B$ of $\Gamma$ such that $\A \sqsubset \B$ and $\A \ne \B$.
-The special case $\FF(\Gamma;\A)$ when $\A$ is a Grushko free factor system might be thought of as the \emph{absolute complex of free factor systems of~$\Gamma$}.
-Just as for $\Gamma=F_n$ (see above), there are \emph{exceptional} free factor systems closest to the maximum $\{[\Gamma]\}$ for which $\FF(\Gamma;\A)$ exhibits exceptional behavior (see Section~\ref{SectionDFF} and Proposition~\ref{PropExceptionalFFS}).
+The \emph{complex of relative free factor systems of $\Gamma$ rel~$\A$}, denoted $\CFFS(\Gamma;\A)$, is defined to be the geometric realization of the partial ordering $\sqsubset$ restricted to the set of free factor systems $\B$ of $\Gamma$ such that $\A \sqsubset \B$ and such that $\B$ is neither the minimal nor maximal element subject to that restriction, that is, $\B \ne \A$ and $\B \ne \{[\Gamma]\}$.
+Just as for $\Gamma=F_n$ (see above), there are \emph{exceptional} free factor systems, those closest to the maximum $\{[\Gamma]\}$, for which $\CFFS(\Gamma;\A)$ exhibits exceptional behavior (see Section~\ref{SectionDFF} and Proposition~\ref{PropExceptionalFFS}).